Cognitive hypnotherapy

 Does cognitive hypnotherapy work?

 Cognitive hypnotherapy is a fluid and flexible approach.
-It's designed in such a way that the therapist and client are able to work together to achieve a certain goal.
+It's designed in such a way that the therapist and client can work together to achieve a certain goal.
 Cognitive hypnotherapy provides the client with the knowledge and skills needed to take back control of their own feelings, thoughts and behaviours.

 Cognitive hypnotherapy focuses on ‘de-hypnotising’ the client to change the way they think and behave toward their particular problem.
 By de-hypnotising the client, they can help them regain control over the problematic aspects of their life.
 For example, instead of viewing a dog as frightening and dangerous, they can alter their thoughts to be in control of the situation and know the dog is likely to be harmless.